-There are six Airports within two hours’ drive, so ski weekends, snowboard breaks and short ski holidays to Grand Massif are perfectly feasible.
-The following airports link this Austrian resort and all of them provide airport transfers to the ski resort.
+There are a few airports within two hours’ drive, so short ski and snowboard holidays at Grand Massif are perfect.
+The following airports link this beautiful resort and all of them provide airport transfers to the ski resort.

-There are buses which ply to the resort from Grenoble and Geneva airports listed above.
-However, if you are looking at using public transport be aware that there will be necessary changes.
-Train options from other airports are not available.
+There are direct buses which ply to the resort from Geneva airport.
+It takes about two hours to get to Flaine Grand Massif Haute-Savoie.
+However, if you are looking at using public transport from other airports be aware that there will be changes necessary and the journey may take a long time.

-While many people do use the public transport listed above they can sometimes be time consuming like some train journeys from airports not listed above may take up a long time to reach the resort.
+While many people do use the public transport it can sometimes be time consuming .
 You are much better off booking an airport transfer from the airport where you land.
 You will benefit from a shorter journey time and a direct route.
 You also get the added bonus of travelling in comfort, and of a guaranteed journey that is pre-booked.
 Airport transfers are also the most cost-effective method of getting to this beautiful ski resort.